-- a) Alkane molecules can be represented in the following forms: - C2H6

-- b) The many hydrocarbons in crude oil may be separated into fractions, each of which contains molecules with a similar number of carbon atoms, by evaporating the oil and allowing it to condense at a number of different temperatures.
-This process is fractional distillation. - c) Some properties of hydrocarbons depend on the size of their molecules.
+Alkane molecules can be represented in the following forms: Additional guidance: • C_2H_6 • $H - C - C - H$ • $H - H$ Candidates should be able to recognise alkanes from their formulae in any of the forms but do not need to know the names of individual alkanes other than methane, ethane, propane and butane.
+Candidates should know that in displayed structures - represents a covalent bond. b) The many hydrocarbons in crude oil may be separated into fractions, each of which contains molecules with a similar number of carbon atoms, by evaporating the oil and allowing it to condense at a number of different temperatures.
+This process is fractional distillation.
+Candidates should know and understand the main processes in continuous fractional distillation in a fractionating column.
+Knowledge of the names of specific fractions or fuels is not required. c) Some properties of hydrocarbons depend on the size of their molecules.
 These properties influence how hydrocarbons are used as fuels.
+Knowledge of trends in properties of hydrocarbons is limited to: boiling points viscosity flammability.